 Windows Phone 8 succeeded Windows Phone 7 in June 2012.
 As Windows Phone 8 is designed for more sophisticated devices, it is not offered as an update to existing smartphones running Windows Phone 7.
 However another update, Windows Phone 7.8, will be available for those and will include several features of the "8" edition OS, such as the redesigned home screen.

 Windows Phone editions are the Microsoft mobile operating system replacing Windows Mobile OS from late 2010.
 However, pre-existing phones running Windows Mobile OS are not upgradeable to the new OS.
-Windows Phone editions support multiple languages, multi-touch technology and Flash Player 10.1; feature user "hubs"; and offer Bing as their only search engine via a version of the Internet Explorer Mobile web browser.
+Windows Phone editions support multiple languages, multi-touch technology and Flash Player 10.1 and above; feature user "hubs"; and offer Bing as their only search engine via a version of the Internet Explorer Mobile web browser.
 Icons are replaced by "tiles", and the "homescreen" may be personalised.

 Adobe Reader for Windows Phone 7 For reading PDF books and documents.
 See the entry under Adobe Readers.

 Kindle app for Windows Phone 7.
 Read Amazon's Kindle e-books on your WP7 OS phone.
 This free app supports synchronised reading with other devices.
 Download it on your Windows 7 phone from Microsoft's app store, Marketplace for Windows Phone 7, under the "New" section of the "Books and References" area.

 Windows Mobile: Windows Mobile OS Version 6.5 is the current & last version of the Windows Mobile OS.
 Features of this last version include: access to Windows Live services; improvements to email functionality; support for Microsoft Office features previously available only on full version PCs; a smart calendar bar; & synchronization with Windows Vista.